 Contents

-Photography composition techniques are the building blocks of every photograph.
+Composition is the foundation block of every photograph.
 They can significantly impact a picture’s success because they are based on how the human eye and brain perceive and process visual information.
-You can create compelling and visually appealing images by understanding and using good compositional techniques, and if you’re anything like me, understanding photography composition techniques is paramount.
-That’s because they are an excellent handrail to make things more straightforward, which helps to produce better results quicker.
+You can create compelling, visually appealing images by understanding and applying effective compositional techniques.
+If you’re anything like me, mastering these techniques is paramount.
+That’s because they are an excellent handrail that makes shooting more straightforward, helping produce better results more quickly.
 And once you understand them, you’ll be shooting on autopilot to capture compositionally sound travel photos.

-The bottom line of why composition in photography is essential, in its simplest form, is to make the pictures look as good as they can.
+The bottom line of why composition is essential, in its simplest form, is to make the pictures look as good as they can.
 You want to make your photographs look good.
-Sometimes, that’s not just a case of sticking things where you think they should go in the frame but how the pictures feel, but these compositional techniques are a good starting point.
-And coupling them up can contribute to even stronger composition, such are combining rule of thirds with negative space or balancing elements with selective focus.
-Without further ado, let’s explore the rules of photography composition!
+Sometimes, it’s not just a matter of placing elements where you think they should go in the frame; it’s also about how the pictures feel.
+These compositional techniques are a good starting point.
+And pairing them can lead to a stronger composition, such as combining the rule of thirds with negative space or balancing elements with selective focus.

 1 | Frame Orientation

-First up is frame orientation, which is often overlooked in photography composition.
+First up is frame orientation, which is often overlooked.
 It’s up first because you’ve got to decide whether you want your shot horizontal or vertical.
-The subjects of your photograph might be better suited to a vertical or horizontal frame and look more balanced than the other way around.
-Or you may be shooting for something specific, such as for Instagram, a webpage or a magazine, and require your picture to be a particular orientation.
-Almost 70% of my photography is shot in portrait orientation.
+The subjects in your photograph might be better suited to a vertical or horizontal frame, and they would look more balanced that way.
+Or you may be targeting a specific channel, such as Instagram, a webpage, or a magazine, and require your image to be in a particular orientation.

 2 | Rule of Thirds

-The rule of thirds is one of the most popular photography composition techniques, if not the most.
-It’s the basis of many pictures and a great starting point.
+The rule of thirds is one of the most popular composition techniques, if not the most.
+It’s the basis for many images and a strong starting point.
 It involves dividing the frame into nine equal rectangles, as shown below.
 The rectangles aren’t significant, but the horizontal and vertical lines are because you aim to place the main subject or other significant parts of the scene, such as horizons, along these lines.
 The rule of thirds is so commonly used that you’ll find the rule of thirds ‘grid’ in your viewfinder.
 So, if you didn’t know, that’s the rule of thirds right there.

 The theory behind the rule of thirds is that it helps to balance the elements in the frame.
-However, the rule of thirds is just a guideline and a good starting point, so don’t worry if things don’t sit exactly on the lines as long as the elements look balanced.
-And if you’re shooting people, consider using the rule of thirds to frame up your portraits by placing the subject’s head or eyes along the top line, like in the shot below.
+However, the rule of thirds is a guideline and a good starting point, so don’t worry if elements don’t sit exactly on the lines, as long as the elements look balanced.
+If you’re shooting people, consider using the rule of thirds to frame your portraits by placing the subject’s head or eyes along the top line, as in the shot below.

-There are other techniques similar to the rule of thirds, such as the Golden Ratio, but I’ve never once composed a shot using them because they are very similar to the rule of thirds and golden points.
+There are other techniques similar to the rule of thirds, such as the Golden Ratio, but I’ve never used them in composition because they are very similar to the rule of thirds and golden points.

 3 | Golden Points